Go to file

 and in separate terminals: 3.
 Run cargo run --bin trusted-dealer or cargo run --bin dkg 4.
 Run cargo run --bin coordinator 5.
 Run cargo run --bin participants.
 Do this in separate terminals for separate participants.

 Without the --cli flag, the demos will use socket communications.
 The coordinator will act as the server and the participants will be clients.
-See example below.
+With the --http flag, the demos will use socket communications, using a server (in the server crate) to coordinate communications.
+See examples below.

 Socket communication example